Book a demo

 After that application I started paying closer attention.

-I noticed the pattern everywhere: name, email, CV upload, submit.
-A process that feels structured until you realize the human on the other end is reviewing their 67th candidate after a long day.
+The pattern was everywhere.
+Name, email, CV upload, submit.
+A process that feels structured until you realize the recruiter on the other end is reviewing their 67th application after a long day.
 Candidate 67 does not get the same sharpness that candidate one did.
 That is not a character flaw.
-That is human fatigue — and it is almost never accounted for in how we design hiring.
+That is human fatigue - and it is a workflow problem, not a people problem.

 Candidate 67 often does not get rejected.
 They get forgotten.
 No email, no update, no closure.
 Just silence.